mneri/csv/IMPLEMENTATION.md

 | BEFORE_LINE * | next:   FIELD       | next:   BEFORE_FIELD          | next:   CAR      | next:   ERROR           | next:   END_OF_FILE |
 |               | action: START_FIELD | action: START_FIELD,END_FIELD | action: END_LINE | action: THROW_EXCEPTION | action: STOP        |
 ```
+Consuming the character `a` while in state `BEFORE_LINE` makes the parser transition to the state `FIELD` and record the
+start of a field.